 OVERVIEW: The Park Foundation’s film grants support documentary filmmaking that examines civil society, democracy, the environment, and animal welfare.

 IP TAKE: Park awards a limited number of documentary film grants each year.
-Its grants roster includes some pretty well-known names, so grantseekers should expect a good deal of competition here.
+Its grants roster includes some pretty well-known names, so grant seekers should expect a good deal of competition here.

-Though Park has awarded a few sizable documentary film grants of $500,000 to $1 million, most are $10,000 to $50,000.
+While Park has awarded a few sizable documentary film grants of $500,000 to $1 million, most are $10,000 to $50,000.
 To learn more about the kind of documentary projects the foundation supports, browse its Grants Awarded page.

 The Park Foundation accepts unsolicited letters of inquiry both online and through the mail.
-While the foundation does not require applicants to submit an LOI prior to a full proposal, it’s highly recommended for documentary film grant requests.
+While the foundation does not require applicants to submit an LOI prior to a full proposal, it is highly recommended for documentary film grant requests.
 Park has four submission deadlines per year.
 Currently, those dates are January 6, March 31, July 7, and September 29.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).